-When I begin dressage training with a new dressage horse and dressage rider, I always want to know about their strengths and weaknesses, so I ask.
-I've learned over time that the dressage rider rarely tells me about the crux of the problem.
-A dressage rider usually talks about a symptom of the problem.
-In trying to fix that symptom, the dressage rider sometimes trades one problem for another.
-It's easy to ride for an hour fixing the symptom when patches and band-aids cover the real issue.
+When I begin dressage training with a new horse and rider, I always want to know about their strengths and weaknesses, so I ask.
+I’ve learned over time that the rider rarely tells me about the crux of the problem.
+A rider usually talks about a symptom of the problem.
+In trying to fix that symptom, the rider sometimes trades one problem for another.
+It’s easy to ride for an hour fixing the symptom when patches and band-aids cover the real issue.
 Then, the dressage horse is somewhat training the rider!

 The manner in which a dressage rider thinks about her problems influences how she goes about solving them.
 When you address the underlying problem, you ride differently from when you are riding the symptom.
 Even if you’re not riding perfectly, you automatically start to solve your problem.
 It’s all about your thinking process.
 Let’s look at a few situations in which the rider can fix the problem instead of the symptom.

 Problem 1: A Running Horse that is Heavy in the Hand

 Riding the symptom: The heavy, running horse is usually uncomfortable for the rider, so it would be easy to become fixated on the symptom and ride for an hour trying to stop the horse and make him light.
 In getting him off the rein, the rider can actually create another problem, because self-carriage doesn’t come by getting your horse off the bit.
 He needs to be on the bit but in a positive way, drawing rather than pulling on it.
 The horse’s heaviness, and the running, are both just symptoms of an underlying issue.